Meet SMANA’s Officers and Board of Directors

 Centre of Excellence for Public Sector Marketing (CEPSM)

-Mike Kujawski is the Managing Partner of the Centre of Excellence for Public Sector Marketing (CEPSM), where for the past 16 years he has acted as a senior consultant, trainer and professional speaker for major government, non-profit, and association clients in Canada and around the globe.
+Mike is the owner and Managing Partner of the Centre of Excellence for Public Sector Marketing (CEPSM.ca), where for nearly 20 years he has acted as a senior consultant, trainer and professional speaker for major government, non-profit, and association clients in Canada and around the globe.
 Mike’s specialty areas include strategic marketing and communications, social marketing (behavior change), digital/social media strategy development, brand strategy development, social network analysis, infodemiology, open-source intelligence and market research.
 His specific niche involves helping public sector and non-profit organizations excel in the modern disruptive digital landscape by combining strategic social marketing planning with modern research techniques and a proven management consulting process.
 Mike is frequently asked to speak at major conferences and events covering a variety of topics ranging from the latest public sector marketing trends and behavior change approaches to the evolution of digital/social media culture and how it continues to transform our lives.

 Healthy Caribbean Coalition and Heart and Stroke Foundation of Barbados

-Kristin Jones is a public health and marketing professional with 10 years experience promoting health in Barbados and across the Caribbean region.
+Kristin is a public health and marketing professional with 10 years experience promoting health in Barbados and across the Caribbean region.
+She currently works for the Healthy Caribbean Coalition.
 She blends her unique perspectives by applying marketing skills to social change initiatives.
 Kristin is dedicated to leveraging partnerships to improve health, and has collaborated on health promotion and advocacy projects which engage NGOs, academia and the private and public sector.
 Her most recent projects include diabetes, cardiovascular health, workplace wellness and childhood obesity.
 She has also conceptualized and executed innovative campaigns for international health brands.
 She graduated from the London School of Hygiene and Tropical Medicine with a Master of Science in Public Health and holds a Bachelors in Biology with Microbiology from the University of the West Indies.
 She loves to travel and spends her free time enjoying the outdoors with her family or reading.

-Brian Biroscak is Senior Research Scientist in the Weitzman Institute at Community Health Center, Inc. (Middletown, Connecticut, USA).
-His line of research is focused by a social justice perspective with emphasis on violence and injury prevention.
+Brian is a faculty member in the Center for Community Health Integration at Case Western Reserve University (Cleveland, Ohio, USA).
+Prior to this, he was a Senior Research Scientist within the Weitzman Institute at Community Health Center, Inc. (Middletown, Connecticut, USA).
+His line of research is focused on violence and injury prevention.
 He has a strong research interest in system dynamics modeling, which utilizes ‘feedback’ insights and computer simulation to hypothesize, test, and refine explanations of systems change.
 His background in social marketing is particularly valuable for prevention efforts.
-As Evaluation Lead for the CDC-funded Florida Prevention Research Center at the University of South Florida, he works to increase the research and evaluation capacity of their staff and students.
-Concurrently, he seeks to do the same as Senior Research Scientist for the Weitzman Institute.
+He enjoys working to increase the research and evaluation capacity of university students and other adult learners.

 Creative Conscience & Tufts University School of Medicine